-Installing one Smartpack2 Basic Industrial controller in each subsystem (bay controllers) enables to implement up to 96 rectifiers in each bay or group, and parallel up to 10 subsystems or bays.
+Installing one Smartpack2 Basic Industrial controller in each subsystem (bay controllers) and connecting suitable rectifiers on their CAN2 busses, enables to implement up to 96 rectifiers in each bay or group, and parallel up to 10 subsystems or bays.
 This large power system with a maximum of 960 rectifiers may then supply a vast load.
 The system implements current sharing among all the rectifiers, both within a group and within the bays.

-All parameters are collected in one Smartpack2 Master controller (SP2M).
+All parameters are collected in one Smartpack2 Master controller.